pdf-association/safedocs/Miscellaneous Targeted Test PDFs/README.md

 ## [list-of-uri-actions-with-base.pdf](list-of-uri-actions-with-base.pdf)

 This test PDF is similar to [list-of-uri-actions.pdf](list-of-uri-actions.pdf), but also includes a Document Catalog URI dictionary with a `Base` key (Table 211 in ISO 32000-2:2020).
+The Link Annotations also include an appearance stream and have the highlight mode set to invert on click/mouse down.

 The URIs being tested are a mixture of relative and absolute, and include missing and special (`data:`) schemes.
+The PDF specification does not mandate or restrict the choice of URI schemes so different PDF processors can/will support different behaviours.

 # File layout and structure